labgrid-project/labgrid/doc/development.rst

 However, when debugging tests, it might be more helpful to get a live impression of what is going on.
-For this, you can use ``tail -F`` to read the content written to the log file as if you would be connected to the devices serial console (except that it is read-only)::
+For this, you can use ``tail -F`` to read the content written to the log file as if you would be connected to the device's serial console (except that it is read-only)::

   $ tail -F logdir/console_main # for the 'main' target